RazerMS/SDK-RazerMS_Node_JS/README.md

 1. Download the app.js file
 2. Put app.js file in same directory with your project files.
 3. Open command prompt terminal,locate destination of app.js.
+4. Remember to change name inside app.js of 'index.html' to your own html page.
+(There is only 1 line with index.html)
-4. Run 'node app.js' to execute file.
+5. Run 'node app.js' to execute file.
+6. Open localhost based on given localhost server to access your web page.

 ### Usage
 Set which type of enviroment with either sandbox or production